P05B4

 What P05B4 means

 The PCM monitors its output driver or the feedback signal from the pump controller.
-When the monitored voltage falls below the acceptable threshold while the pump is commanded off, or fails to reach the correct operating level when commanded on, the fault is stored.
+When the monitored voltage falls below the acceptable threshold while the pump is commanded off, or fails to reach the correct level when commanded on, the fault is stored.
 A short to ground is the most common hardware cause and will often blow the associated fuse if left unresolved.

 Common causes